brundinm/brundinm/README.md

   operator applied searching (AND, OR), and string phrase searching (exact query phrase); an experimental search interface to facilitate subject searching of the catalog by using a thesaurus of hyperlinked subject terms;
-  and logging of both catalog web page visits as well as catalog search queries was implemented, thus making possible user activity analyses and transaction log analyses.
+  and logging of both catalog web page visits as well as catalog search queries, thus making possible user activity analyses and transaction log analyses.

 <p align="center">* * *</p>

-I have used the following computer languages, including writing code using the subset of listed programming languages (the compiled and interpreted languages, XSLT, etc.):
+I have used the following computer languages, including writing code using the subset of listed programming languages (the compiled and interpreted languages, SQL, XSLT, etc.):

 - Compiled languages
   - ActionScript